SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 **Step 2: Feature Importance Analysis**
 -	Extracted feature importance from LightGBM for each fold and aggregate across folds.
 -	Identified the top 10–15 features per target.
--	Optionally visualised as bar plots for clarity.
+-	Visualised as bar plots for feature importance, aggregated across folds.
 - **Rationale**:
-	-	Shows which clinical features drive predictions.
+	-	Highlights which clinical features are driving predictions.
-	-	Makes results interpretable and portfolio-ready, demonstrates understanding of data, not just coding.
+  - Visual outputs make the model interpretable and credible, demonstrates understanding of data, not just coding.
-	-	Aggregating across folds reduces noise and prevents overemphasising spurious features.
+	-	Aggregating across folds (computing average of feature importance from all 5 folds) reduces noise and prevents overemphasising spurious features potentially present in individual folds.
+	-	**Results are portfolio-ready**: visualisation clearly communicates results to reviewers.
 **Step 3: Trained Final Deployment-Style Models**
 -	Trained one final model per target (3 total) on the entire 100-patient dataset.
 -	Saved each model (.pkl) for reproducibility and demonstration.